Configuring Individual Pages¶

 Custom Fields: View and configure the Custom Fields you’ve defined for Site Pages.
 See Custom Fields for more information.

-Search engine optimization (SEO) refers to the methods used to improve your page’s ranking in search engine results pages (SERP).
-The SEO tab provides easy access to settings you can use to optimize your page’s content.
-See Search Engine Optimization for more information about the following settings.
+Search engine optimization (SEO) refers to the methods used to improve your Page’s ranking in search engine results Pages (SERP).
+The SEO tab provides easy access to settings you can use to optimize your Page’s content.
+See Configuring SEO and Open Graph for more information about the following settings.

 Custom Canonical URL¶

-<meta property> tags to define a page’s metadata and create engaging representations of your content.
-See Configuring Open Graph for more information about the following settings.
+<meta> tags to define a Page’s metadata and create engaging representations of your content.
+Values defined here override default values defined at the Site level.